Showrin/nextjs-tailwind-storybook-with-ci-cd/README.md

 ## Change Tailwind Config

 If you need to change settings of tailwind, then `postcss.config.js` and `tailwind.config.js` is the place where you'll have to work.
 You can modify or extend the tailwind theme in `tailwind.config.js` file.

+## Change Unit Test Config

+Basically, we can modify jest unit testing setup using `jest.config.js` and `jest.setup.js` file.
+To learn more about it, you can go through [**Jest and React Testing Library in NextJS**](https://nextjs.org/docs/testing#jest-and-react-testing-library).